montu0074i/orotest/README.md

 Installation Steps
 ###################

-1) Run the below command into your project.
+1) Run the below command using composer into your project.

 	composer require montu0074i/orotest